JKWilkerson/JKWilkerson.github.io/README.md

 -- GitHub Pages sites have a soft bandwidth limit of 100GB per month.
 -- GitHub Pages sites have a soft limit of 10 builds per hour.

+## Contributions for Silex To Do
+- Lots of the docs are outdated or need editing
+- Can add a lot of screenshots- old UI in many of the pages

 ## Project Notes for Later
+- Investigate submodules and their uses

+# Secondary SSG project with Hugo
+So there is only one user site allowed per account, and that is the Silex one currently.
+I want to create another site using the most up-to-date tools and apps, in order to make a site for documentation that I can use for APIs and other projects.

+The idea is to:
+- Use a Git project repo (distinction [here](https://help.github.com/en/github/working-with-github-pages/about-github-pages)
+- Use Hugo as my SSG and a Hugo template called DocDock that is used for knowledge bases
+- Use Netflify to deploy
+- Use forestry.io (headless CMS) to create a WYSIWIG editor for the site and make it simple to manage

 ### Fun Facts